Mobile app

 👥 Persona:

-From both qualitative and quantitive analysis, there are four main characteristics of my target audience:
+Lynn's experience reflects on many students' situation and from both qualitative and quantitive analysis, there are four main characteristics of my target audience:

 1. NYU-affiliated students